sebnitu/vrembem/docs/_packages/base.md

 ## Link

 A link—usually represented by an anchor (`<a>`) HTML element with `href` attribute—creates the styles for a hyperlink to anything a URL can address.
-This module helps style these elements by providing the `.link` as well as a few optional modifiers.
+This module helps style these elements by providing the `.link` CSS class as well as a few optional modifiers.

 {% include demo_open.html %}
 <div class="spacing padding">